Life Insurance (Meaning, Importance, Types & more)

 Life is beautiful and splendid, but it can also be fragile.
-There were over 4.5 Lakh road accidents in India in 2019 alone.
-This amounts to over 11% of all global road accidents.
+There were over 1.55 Lakh road accident deaths in India in 2022 alone.
+This amounts to around 10% of all global road accidents.
 Further, there were over 16 lakh fires and 27027 deaths in India due to fire in 2019.
 There is an Indian involved in one out of five fire-related death globally.
 These are worrying numbers.
 One must be prudent about these figures.

 The reason we brought up the above distressing facts is that we want to educate the masses about the importance and relevance of life insurance in India.
 Every Indian should ensure that he has a life insurance policy in place that can act as a cushion to his family in the event of the unthinkable.

 Anyone planning to buy or renew a life insurance policy should read this page.
 This content piece will talk about the various important topics concerning life insurance such as: